LevelUpMarketers/tta-management-plugin/docs/DevelopmentSQL.md

 ## Partner management table

 The plugin provisions a `tta_partners` table to store partner company details.
-Each row includes the company name, contact information, license count (up to 9,999), a generated `uniquecompanyidentifier`, and the WordPress page IDs for the partner admin and signup pages.
+Each row includes the company name, contact information, license count (up to 9,999), a generated `uniquecompanyidentifier`, the WordPress user ID for the partner contact, and the WordPress page IDs for the partner admin and signup pages.

 ## Import WordPress users into `tta_members` & assign hosts & volunteers